dxz05/15112/README.md

 This is my term project for the course 15112 - Fundamentals of Programming and Computer Science at Carnegie Mellon University Qatar.

 The game is based on the videogame named Hue (2016) developed by Fiddlesticks and published by Curve Digital.
+Music by [Alkis Livathinos](https://www.youtube.com/watch?v=gkntjUvYDDo).

 ## Demo
 https://www.youtube.com/watch?v=obG3s-t2r3g